zaratsian/Disaster_Recovery/README.md

 <br><b>HDFS - DR Best Practices & Strategies:</b>
 <br>
 <br>Option (1): Mirror Data using Apache Falcon (<a href="http://hortonworks.com/hadoop-tutorial/mirroring-datasets-between-hadoop-clusters-with-apache-falcon/">Tutorial</a>, <a href="http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.5.3/bk_data-movement-and-integration/content/ch_mirroring_on-prem.html">Documentation</a>)
+<br>Mirroring data produces an exact copy of the data and keeps both copies synchronized.
+<br>Falcon can mirror HDFS directories or Hive tables and you can mirror between HDFS, Amazon S3, MS Azure, etc.
+<br>Within Falcon, the FEED entity defines the datasets that are cleaned and processed in your data pipeline.
+<br>Within Falcon, the process entity consumes the feeds, invokes processing logic, and can produce additional feeds.
 <br>
 <br>Option (2): Use <a href="https://hadoop.apache.org/docs/r2.7.3/hadoop-project-dist/hadoop-hdfs/HdfsSnapshots.html">HDFS Snapshots</a>:
 <br>&nbsp;&nbsp;&nbsp;&bull; HDFS Snapshots are read-only point-in-time copies of the file system.